piscisvolans/piscisvolans.github.io/_posts/2015-01-03-astronaut-costume.md

 </div>
 </div>

-*if you are a petite lady
+*especially if you are a petite woman

 Follow these 10 steps: